rasimcoe/eiger/Pipeline/Imaging/code/readme.md

 It is not fully sequential.
 You cannot delete all the files in the last step after you run the next. step5 reads the crf.fits files from step2/pipe2 for example. \
 You can delete useless files like the \*outlier_i2d.fits made in outlier rejection, or the blank \*trapsfilled.fits and intermediate \*rate.fits \*rateints.fits. \
 If you are running out of space delete: \
- the redudant mast download dir (download/mastDownload), which are copied into download/organised_output. \
+ the redundant mast download dir (download/mastDownload), which are copied into download/organised_output. \
  the FXXXW/pipe1_basic/jw\*.fits files after running step2. \
  the FXXXW/pipe3_skyfix/jw\*.fits files after running step4.